 How we lost money: Cab and gas

 l saw a cab driver pull up.
 I ran up to him and almost tearfully explained that l needed to use his cellphone to make a phone call.
 I called Federico, who at this point was so panicked, he had called the cops and a search was now out for the foreigner who had been hijacked or taken since their calls went unanswered.
 What a mess!
 The cab driver talked to the hotel manager who described where they were.
 I drove behind the cab back to the hotel, who mercifully had a room available in he hotel part.
 I was so grateful to the cabbie, l tipped him an extra $25.
 He saved the day.

-Once again, the next time you see travelers telling you only about the good times with none of the bad, keep in mind that they are more than likely “posing”.
+Once again, the next time you see travellers telling you only about the good times with none of the bad, keep in mind that they are more than likely not fully telling you the truth.
 S**t happens.
-I will tell you the good and the bad.
+I will tell you the good, the bad and the ugly.
 I want you to arm-chair travel with us through all the times :-) .
-I can’t tell you how many curse words l said yesterday!, in 3 languages even!!!! ;-) :-) :-) .
+I can’t tell you how many curse words l said while all this was happening!, in 3 languages even!!!! ;-) :-) :-) .

-Protect your trip with the right Travel Insurance
+Protect your trip with the Right Travel Insurance

-Have you ever had such a disaster happen to you?
+Have you ever had such a disaster travel fail happen to you?
 Have you missed a flight or lost money due to circumstances beyond your control?
 Did you swear and curse like sailor ;-) , or were you cool as cucumber?